kfcboxmaster/SDPFinal/README.md

 # Software Design Patterns Final Project | Construction Company

+#### Group: SE-2216

+#### Team members: Kuanysh Kambarov, Rakhat Bakhytgali, Maxim Turbulyak

+### Project Overview
+- This project demonstrates the application of various design patterns in a Java-based construction company application.
+- Idea of project is to create a construction company application that manages houses and observers (clients).
+- Purpose of project is to implement learned design patterns in a real-world application.

 ![img.png](images/img.png)
 UML Diagram of the Design Patterns used in this project